nelsonfigueroa/nelson.cloud/content/posts/2026-06-28-you-can-detect-if-code-is-being-run-inside-a-terminal.md

 +++
-title = "You Can Detect if Code Is Being Run Inside a Terminal" summary = "Most programming languages have a way to detect if it's being run in a terminal." date = "2026-06-28" categories = ["Shell"]
+title = "You Can Detect if Code Is Being Run Inside a Terminal" summary = "Most programming languages have a way to detect if its being run in a terminal." date = "2026-06-28" categories = ["Shell"]
 ShowToc = false